 - Some issues with pumping without filtering it.

-Here we have another small-capacity aquarium filter if the previous ones weren’t the right models for you.
-Fluval 406 canister filter offers flow rate of 383 US gallons per hour.
-Besides, this aquarium filter works extremely efficiently with up to 100-gallon fish tanks.
+Here we have another small to medium capacity fish tank filter if the previous ones weren’t the right models for you.
+Fluval 406 filter offers flow rate of 383 US gallons per hour.
+Besides, this filter works extremely efficiently with up to 100-gallon fish tanks.

 What’s remarkable about Fluval 406 is its quiet design.
-In particular, the filter has two components that contribute to the low noise levels produced by it: its sound dampening impeller, and the precisely engineered bearing that reduces vibration and noise.
-Fluval 406 would be a good choice if you are looking for a quiet canister filter.
+In particular, this canister filter has two components that contribute to the low noise levels produced by it: its sound dampening impeller, and the precisely engineered bearing that reduces vibration and noise.
+Fluval 406 would be a good choice if you are looking for a quiet filter.